victorcappa/Live-Album/README.md

 Unity version 2021.2.18f or latest;
 AR Foundation package;
-A photograf or any other image;
+A photograph or any other image;
 A video source (can be a link).

 ### Installation